donmizutani/dm-newsite/pages/snort/setup/2-mirroring-network-traffic.md

 [< Previous: Part 1 - Overview](/pages/snort/setup/1-overview)

-**Note: If you own a router or switch that has a built in SPAN or equivalent mirroring port, feel free to skip to (Part 3-TODO).**
+**Note: If you own a router or switch that has a built in SPAN or equivalent mirroring port, feel free to skip to [Part 3](/pages/snort/setup/3-installing-snort).**

 The typical home network setup has a modem provided by the ISP connected to a broadband router, which provides wired and wireless internet access to home devices.